charles66820/inriaStage2023/uinter.md

 - If the task is sleep the interruption will be deliver when it's wake up.

 - When the receiver task is not actively running we have different behavior :
   1. The receiver thread is scheduled out, because it's time slice has expired or another thread with higher priority task running.
-Uintr will be delivered when thread switch back (scheduled again).
+UIPI will be delivered when thread switch back (scheduled again).
   2. The receiver thread is blocked in kernel (not in `ring-3`), probably due to a syscall (write...).
-Uintr will be delivered when thread will be back in user-space (in `ring-3`).
+UIPI will be delivered when thread will be back in user-space (in `ring-3`).
   3. The thread in interruptible syscall.
 Possible to wait before delivery or use specific interrupt handler flags to just force delivery.
 "The receiver is blocked in the kernel and context switched out due to a blocking system call like read() or sleep().
 The receiver can choose to be context switched in and the blocking syscall to be interrupted with the -EINTR error code similar to signal().
 A specific interrupt handler flag needs to be passed to request such behavior."
 - One uintr handler by thread and not by process <!-- source: "Only  one interrupt  handler  can  be  registered by a particular thread within a process."https://raw.githubusercontent.com/intel/uintr-linux-kernel/uintr-next/tools/uintr/manpages/0_overview.txt -->
 - Each thread with a registered handler own an unique vector space of 64 vectors.
 This vector is a u64 number form 0 to 63.
 63 has the highest priority and 0 the lowest.
   <!-- source: 3_vector_fd.txt "Each thread has a private vector space of 64 vectors ranging from 0-63.
 Vector number 63 has the highest priority while vector number 0 has the lowest.
 If two or more interrupts are pending to be delivered then the interrupt with the higher vector number will be delivered first followed by the ones with lower vector numbers.
 Applications can choose appropriate vector numbers to prioritize certain interrupts over others." -->
-- `uintr_notify` is a function to send uintr from kernel to user. (can be connect to NIC driver to allow uintr through the network /!\ not kernel bypass).
+- `uintr_notify` is a function to send UIPI from kernel to user. (can be connect to NIC driver to allow uintr through the network /!\ not kernel bypass).
+- When UIPI is send during UIF is lock (_clui) we receive interruption after unlock (_stui) :
+  - "the interrupt will be stored in memory and delivered when the receiver is able to receive it."

 ## Constrains / limitations

+- If a sender send multiple UIPIs with the same vector while the receiver is not able to receive them then all would be coalesced.
+  - Only a single UIPI per vector would be delivered.
 - UINTR handler has multiple calling convention :
   1. The stack frame is defined by the hardware.
   2. All register must be preserved.
 (All registers are saved by the compiler).